kkostenkov/til/books/GreatBossDeadBoss_Immelman.md

 >By creating a new super-tribe–one that is completely different from all the existing tribes.
 It allows people to emotionally and mentally leave their old trusted tribe and join the new, more successful tribe.
 There are no winners or losers.
 It gives you the opportunity to script out the undesirable traits, and to define new tribal behaviors commensurate with the operating requirements needed to make the merger successful.
 4. A strong tribe has a credible, Just cause for it's continued existence.
 5. A strong tribe has an accepted rite of passage.
->Therefore, to ensure a lasting impact, the rite of passage in your company must be significant and clearly linked to the just cause.
+>Therefore, to ensure a lasting impact, the rite of passage in your company must be significant and clearly linked to the Just cause.
 6. A strong tribe has clear external measures of success.
 7. A strong tribe understands and protects its source of power.
 8. A strong tribe knows how it compares to the "Untouchables".
+> "Untouchables" is some tribe that's far below standards and is considered outcasts.
 9. The criteria for tribal membership are clear and credible.
 10. Tribes communicate in a non-traditional subjective and intuitive manner.
 11. A strong tribe develops its own unique language.